 Tom, the Racer

 Not since Christine had I’d been driven with such precision.
 Tom was a wildman with a really aggressive driving style.
 There was rarely a moment where I wasn’t running flat out or sliding all four wheels through a corner.
 Fast and loose was the game plan and we could zig-zag through a crowd of other racers like they were standing still.
 Tom could have gone pro, he was that good.
 Naturally, our flirting with disaster driving style meant we didn’t make many friends on the track.
 I collected dings and scratches through paint swaps and “friendly” run-ins with other racers.
-I didn’t mind, it made me feel tough!
+I didn’t mind, driving around with battle wounds made me feel tough.

 I loved taking on V8 powered cars.
 Fighting to keep up with them on the straightaway until we reached a turn.
 I could out brake them and swing past in a four wheel drift as Tom’s feet danced across the pedals keeping me out of trouble.
-I was racking up miles but they all came with a lap time.
+I was racking up miles and they all came with a lap time.
 I was never used on the streets of New York under Tom’s ownership even though I was technically still road legal.

 Emilio, the Collector

 When they removed my hood and turned it over they noticed the lily flower Christine had painted all those years ago.
-Even I had forgotten it was still there after Tom failed to notice it.
-It was faded but you could still see the brush strokes of white paint.
+Even I had forgotten it was still there after Tom ignored it.
+The yellow and white paint was faded but you could still see the brush strokes .
 It was brought to Emilio’s attention and he just smiled, “Leave it the way it is.
 That flower belongs to the car.”
 He said.
 Emilio kept some of my engine and suspension that Tom had installed to give me an edge over a factory original.

 Center of Attention